DevFormer: A Symmetric Transformer for Context-Aware Device Placement: Experimental Results

 \subsection{Ablation Study}

-\paragraph{Effectiveness of \ourmethod{} Components.} We conducted ablation studies to verify the effectiveness of \ourmethod{} architecture and CSE training scheme.
+\paragraph{Effectiveness of \ourmethod{} Components and CSE.} We conducted ablation studies to verify the effectiveness of the proposed \ourmethod{} neural architecture and CSE training scheme.
 A detailed ablation on \ourmethod{} components without CSE is reported in \cref{fig:ablation_b}.
-The addition of PPE, PCN and RCN showed clear performance improvement.
-Furthermore, in \cref{fig:component_ablation}, both AM and \ourmethod{} perform better with CSE and \ourmethod{} always outperforms the AM despite the presence of CSE.
-Thus, we verified that both CSE and \ourmethod{} contribute to the performance.
+The addition of PPE, PCN and RCN on top of AM-CIL baseline showed clear performance improvement.
+Furthermore, in \cref{fig:component_ablation}, both AM and \ourmethod{} neural architectures perform better with the presence of CSE and \ourmethod{} always outperforms the AM despite the presence of CSE.
+Thus, we verified that both CSE and \ourmethod{} contribute to the performance improvement.

 \paragraph{Order Bias Measurement} To empirically prove that our CSE induces AP-symmetricity, we measured $b(\pi,\boldsymbol{p}=\{\mathcal{U}_{\mathcal{X}},\pi,\mathcal{U}_{T_{AP}}\}$ for sample width $100$ and took the average value.
 As shown in \cref{order-bias}, our CSE significantly reduced the order bias defined in \cref{def:order-bias}, verifying that CSE successfully induced the AP-symmetricity.